How to Handle Stress Questions with Military-Style Confidence Training

 Q: “Your resume lacks depth.”

-A: “Fair point.
-I focused more on practical skills than padding.
-I’d love to share one relevant project.”
+A: “That’s fair.
+I focused more on practical skill-building than padding.
+I’d love to share one experience that shows my competence.”

 Pressure Reveals, It Doesn’t Define